UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ![PuTTY screenshot](img/Putty_gui.png)

+In newer versions of PuTTY, it looks like this.

+*TODO: new putty*

 You will then have a screen come up that asks you for your username and password.
 Only enter your username, not `@legion.rc.ucl.ac.uk`.
 The password field will remain entirely blank when you enter it - it does not show placeholders to indicate you have typed something.

 ### Logging in from outside the UCL firewall